 No community transmission of COVID-19 in Delhi, city might see 5.5 lakh cases by July-end: Sisodia

-In the meeting, nobody had an answer on availability of sufficient numbers of beds if COVID-19 cases continue to increase in the coming days in the national capital, Sisodia said.
-"Who will take responsibility if there are no beds?
-If people are coming from all over the country, beds available in Delhi will be occupied within eight or ten days.
+In the meeting, nobody had an answer on availability of sufficient numbers of beds if COVID-19 cases continue to increase in the coming days in the national capital, he also said.
+"Who will take the responsibility if there are no beds?
+If people are coming from all over the country, beds available in Delhi will be occupied within three, four or ten days.

 The Delhi government would try to make arrangements to provide treatment to all those coming from outside the national capital, Kejriwal had said.
 Delhi recorded 1,007 fresh coronavirus cases taking the COVID-19 tally in the city to over 29,000, and the death toll due to the disease mounted to 874.